 Leveling and crumb frosting the cake

-For my first cake I chose a less intimidating project from the book (p239): a Lily of the Valley cake.
+For my first cake, I chose a less intimidating project from the book (p239): a Lily of the Valley cake.
 See I put the wrong icing in my U tipped bag.
-I was suppose to use the white icing!
+I was supposed to use the white icing!
 Turns out there are rose-colored Lilies in real life…phew!
-I placed a chocolate cake sprinkle with a pair of tweezers inside each flower for a final realistic looks.
+I placed a chocolate cake sprinkle with a pair of tweezers inside each flower for a final realistic look.
 For my first try ever I am very happy with the final result.

 I had half the icing leftover so I got my pastry bags out of the freezer for Easter.
 This was just for fun and is very crude but what a fun technique.
 It is called the Reductive Scraping Icing Technique.
 Just pipe your design all over the cake as evenly as possible.
 I was going for an Easter Egg design.
 Once you have covered the whole cake place it in the fridge until well chilled (but not hard).

-Take it out and while turning on a turntable slowly scrape away a layer at a time with a spatula until you get a uniform flat surface.
+Take it out and while turning on a turntable slowly scrape away a layer at a time with a spatula until you get a uniformly flat surface.
 Do the same for the side.
 This technique requires practice, mine is far from perfect, but the look is so cool.
-Don’t worry, if you icing is chilled enough, the colors will not bleed into one another.
+Don’t worry, if your icing is chilled enough, the colors will not bleed into one another.

 I have a long way to go before I am hired by a pastry shop as an icing expert, but I am really impressed with my first two cake decorating attempts.
 What do you think?